 EFR on a charge

 There were two Dyson Racing Riley & Scott Mklll Fords, that were always contenders for victory when they entered a race.
-They had won the Floridian classic two years earlier and were looking for a repeat performance.
+They had won the Floridian classic in ’97 and ’99 and were looking for a hat trick.

 Saint Crispin’s Day?